 Power Drill “Wheel” Method:

 Another option is to use a powered grinder wheel to sharpen the blade.
-The grinder wheel attaches to a Power Drill, and although it offers you less control than a hand file, you get quicker results.
+The grinder wheel attaches to a Power Drill, and although it offers less control than a hand file, it provides quicker results.

 If you’re pretty handy with a wheel grinder, you’ll probably be able to manage it without too much trouble.

-Note: With the power drill grinder method – you don’t have to remove the blade.
-With this step, however, if you do not remove the blade from the mower, you cannot “balance the lawnmower blade” when you’re finished.
+Note: You don’t have to remove the blade with the power drill grinder.
+With this step, however, if you do not remove the blade from the mower, you cannot “balance the lawnmower blade” when finished.

-Many people find this the fastest and best way to sharpen lawn mower blades, and you can easily pick up a power drill sharpener for lawn mower blades at any hardware store.
+Many people find this the fastest and best way to sharpen lawn mower blades, and you can easily pick up a power drill sharpener at any hardware store.

 Bench Grinder Method: